-Creativity, character, critical thinking, collaboration, communication and cosmopolitanism, the 6 C's, are the primary skills students need to be competitive in the 21st Century.
-At Wye River, we have embedded a structure for students to grow in these areas across the curriculum, whether through course-based projects, working in the Middendorf MakerSpace, or gaining leadership in the arts, athletics, internships or community-based involvement.
+Creativity, character, critical thinking, collaboration, communication, and cosmopolitanism, the 6 C's, are the primary skills students need to be competitive in the 21st Century.
+At Wye River, we have embedded a structure for students to grow in these areas across the curriculum, whether through course-based projects, working in the Middendorf MakerSpace, or gaining leadership in the arts, athletics, and internships, or community-based involvement.

-Students document their accomplishments and growth in the 6 C's during their entire Wye River experience, and formally reflect on their learning in preparation for a final digital portfolio presentation, a graduation requirement.
+Students document their accomplishments and growth in the 6 C's during their entire Wye River experience and formally reflect on their learning in preparation for a final digital portfolio presentation, a graduation requirement.
 Before a faculty panel, seniors use their portfolios to defend how they have accomplished the School's Twelve Demonstrations of Learning.
-These "Demos" are meant to foster 21st Century and Executive Function skills; student strengths and the processes of learning are rewarded as much as academic content.
+These "Demos" are meant to foster 21st Century and Executive Function skills; student strengths and learning processes are rewarded as much as academic content.

 Robotics: Students constructed and programmed a robot capable of performing a difficult physical task.